ApolloNet/amazing-mazes/README.md

 ]
 ```

-When the hero is on the cell at 9th row, 8th column, the room defined by the `cells` array are lit.
+When the hero is on the cell at 9th row, 8th column, the "room" defined by the `cells` array are lit.

 ## TODO